-Considering A Career In Mental Health?
-How To Become A Therapist
+Considering A Career In Mental Health Counseling?
+How To Be A Therapist

 If you are passionate about helping people, therapy can be a rewarding and meaningful career option.
 Many careers are available in the mental health industry, and each type of therapist has a unique societal role.
 If you're interested in starting the path to becoming a therapist, learning more about the requirements can help you get started.